-1 6.
-IDENTIFICATION AND INITIAL SCREENING OF SEDIMENT SOURCES
+6. IDENTIFICATION AND INITIAL SCREENING OF SEDIMENT SOURCES

-2 This section identifies potential sediment source locations for implementation of the Project.
-Sites

-3 identified include areas owned or leased by the Program or its collaborators as well as private land in the

-4 vicinity of the Project reach.
-Sites that were not deemed feasible were not carried forward for further
+- 2 This section identifies potential sediment source locations for implementation of the Project.
+Sites - 3 identified include areas owned or leased by the Program or its collaborators as well as private land in the - 4 vicinity of the Project reach.
+Sites that were not deemed feasible were not carried forward for further - 5 analysis.

-- 5 analysis. - 6 Other considerations for the site evaluations included the ability to provide source material and the 7 physical space requirements to provide access, staging, and stockpiling activities.
+- 6 Other considerations for the site evaluations included the ability to provide source material and the - 7 physical space requirements to provide access, staging, and stockpiling activities.

-8 6.1 Conservation Sites
+6.1 Conservation Sites

-9 An initial screening of conservation properties in the Project reach (Figure 5-1) was conducted to 10 eliminate properties that would not be feasible in achieving the Project goal.
-The following initial sources or eliminated from further consideration.

-- 11 screening criteria were used to eliminate unsuitable properties: - 12 Lack of viable source material - Significant disruption of the owner's current use of the site - Physical constraints, such as size or configuration initial screening, and the primary reason(s) that locations were retained for further evaluation as sediment
+- 9 An initial screening of conservation properties in the Project reach (Figure 5-1) was conducted to - eliminate properties that would not be feasible in achieving the Project goal.
+The following initial - screening criteria were used to eliminate unsuitable properties: - Lack of viable source material - Significant disruption of the owner's current use of the site